 In primary hyperparathyroidism, clones of abnormal parathyroid cells emerge that dominate and shift the usual steep inverse relationship between PTH release and calcium ion "to the right".
 For a given extracellular calcium concentration, PTH is higher.
-Although in large measure, the defect is altered sensitivity of a clone of parathyroid cells to calcium, increases in the mass of abnormal parathyroid tissue also contribute to excessive secretion of PTH (20,53).
+Although in large measure, the defect is altered sensitivity of a clone of parathyroid cells to calcium, increases in the mass of abnormal parathyroid tissue also contribute to excessive secretion of PTH (20,55).
 No specific mutations of the calcium sensing receptor have been described in primary hyperparathyroidism.
-Other genes such as the vitamin D receptor gene, the protooncogene RET have also not been demonstrated to be abnormal in primary hyperparathyroidism.
+Other genes such as the vitamin D receptor gene, the proto-oncogene RET have also not been demonstrated to be abnormal in primary hyperparathyroidism.

 The clonal origin of most parathyroid adenomas implies that defects in specific genes, such as those capable of controlling parathyroid cell growth, were acquired in tumor development and conferred a selective advantage upon an original cell and its progeny.
-Interestingly, in a model of experimental hyperparathyroidism, the altered sensitivity to calcium, and hypercalcemia, are a secondary consequence of the primary disturbance in parathyroid cell growth (54).
+Interestingly, in a model of experimental hyperparathyroidism, the altered sensitivity to calcium, and hypercalcemia, are a secondary consequence of the primary disturbance in parathyroid cell growth (56).
 The pathogenetic abnormalities in primary hyperparathyroidism involve several genes that have variably been implicated as causal in the disorder.
 The first gene to be associated with primary hyperparathyroidism is the cyclin D1 oncogene (formerly PRAD 1).
 Overexpression of cyclin D1, on human chromosome 11q13, is thought to have an important role in the pathogenesis of some sporadic parathyroid adenomas.
-The rearrangement of the PTH gene locus in proximity to cyclin D1 (55-56).
+The rearrangement of the PTH gene locus in proximity to cyclin D1 leads to transcriptional activation and overexpression of structurally normal cyclin D1 (57-58).
 Thus, when the PTH gene is active or activated, the cyclin D1 gene is also stimulated, leading to growth of the clone that harbors the genetic abnormality.
-As many as 20-40% of parathyroid adenomas may overexpress cyclin D1, although the exact mechanisms for this overexpression are likely to vary greatly (57-58).
+As many as 20-40% of parathyroid adenomas may overexpress cyclin D1, although the exact mechanisms for this overexpression are likely to vary greatly (59-60).

-The second genetic abnormality that has been described as etiologically important in primary hyperparathyroidism is the gene associated with multiple endocrine neoplasia, type 1 (MEN1; 59-60).
+The second genetic abnormality that has been described as etiologically important in primary hyperparathyroidism is the gene associated with multiple endocrine neoplasia, type 1 (MEN1; 61-62).
 The MEN1 gene product is a tumor suppressor.
 In primary hyperparathyroidism, or in any mechanism of tumorigenesis due to a tumor suppressor gene, complete inactivation (biallelic dysfunction) is required.
-Some parathyroid tumors from patients with sporadic primary hyperparathyroidism, that is those who do not have the multiple endocrine neoplasia syndrome, have been shown to harbor biallelic defects in the MEN1 gene (60-61).
+Some parathyroid tumors from patients with sporadic primary hyperparathyroidism, that is those who do not have the multiple endocrine neoplasia syndrome, have been shown to harbor biallelic defects in the MEN1 gene (62-63).

-The cell division cycle 73 gene (HRPT2,CDC73) shown to be abnormal in parathyroid cancer and in autosomal dominant hyperparathyroidism-jaw tumor syndrome does not seem to be abnormal in benign, sporadic parathyroid adenomas (62-64).
+The cell division cycle 73 gene (HRPT2, CDC73) shown to be abnormal in parathyroid cancer and in autosomal dominant hyperparathyroidism-jaw tumor syndrome does not seem to be abnormal in benign, sporadic parathyroid adenomas (64-66).

 Although, much more information is needed about the molecular pathogenesis of primary hyperparathyroidism, the implication of several genes so far suggests that perhaps most patients with this order will ultimately be shown to have some underlying molecular defect that leads to the abnormal set point for calcium in this disorder.
-A number of other candidate gene defects have been described (65-68).
+A number of other candidate gene defects have been described (67-70).